Idara-e-Taleem-o-Aagahi’s (ITA) Update : Response to the Earthquake

 Core areas of work required include :

-Perform an assessment of the situation of the Education Sector in the affected area to form the baseline data, identify needs and make monitoring of the project possible.
+of the Education Sector in the affected area to form the baseline data,

-· Three assessment forms have been developed and translated.
+Three assessment forms have been

 Household level data (urdu) to assess loss/damage and disability